With the recruitment industry booming, we look at how you can start your own recruitment agency.

 Co-founders of Brighton-based recruiters Peopleforce, they set up shop in July 2013, seven years after beginning their recruitment careers at the same global recruitment company - and making the transition was tough according to Alastair:

-“First we had to work out how to finance our contract payroll which was huge headache.
+“First we had to work out how to finance our contract payroll which was a huge headache.
 We outsourced that in end as it made sense financially and logistically, but we still had to shoulder responsibility for all the other rigmarole – accounting, banking and all the bills involved with the essentials like broadband, databases and job boards.
 Let’s just say it was a little frightening and those first few months were tricky.”

 “Check all your expenditures with a fine toothcomb.
 And realise you’re not just a recruiter – chances are you won’t have the cash to outsource and you’ll need to pick up a fair bit of admin.”